-Mr. Niels Johan Holm, aged 53, a Dane, was appointed as the Group Managing Director of Diethelm Holdings (Malaysia) Berhad [now known as DKSH Holdings (Malaysia) Berhad] on January 6, 2003.
+Mr. Niels Johan Holm, aged 54, a Dane, was appointed as the Group Managing Director of the Company on January 6, 2003.
+He continued to serve as a member of the Board after he has relinquished his position as the Group Managing Director on September 1, 2008.
 He was a member of the Audit Committee from June 12, 2003 to July 19, 2004.

 Mr. Holm is a graduate from EAC/Copenhagen Business School majoring in Economics.
 He joined the Diethelm Group in March 1997 in Thailand and commands more than 30 years experience in distribution and logistics business in Hong Kong, Malaysia, Taiwan, Singapore and Thailand.
-Mr. Holm attended all the four Board meetings of the Company held in the financial year ended December 31, 2007.
-He also sits on the boards of the various subsidiaries and associate companies of DKSH Holdings (Malaysia) Berhad.
+Mr. Holm attended all the four Board meetings of the Company held in the financial year ended December 31, 2008.
+He also sits on the boards of the various subsidiaries of DKSH Holdings (Malaysia) Berhad.
 He does not have any family relationship with any director and/or major shareholder of DKSH Holdings (Malaysia) Berhad, nor any personal interest in any business arrangement involving the Company.
 He has had no convictions for any offences within the past 10 years.